Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Abstract

 \section{Abstract}

-We analyze from a microscopic point of view the feasibility of a hydrodynamic regime in a type-I Weyl semimetal driven by electron-electron interactions mediated by virtual phonons.
-Considering also the effects of of impurities and the absorption/emission of real phonons, the electric and thermal conductivities are derived.
+We analyze from a microscopic point of view the thermoelectric transport properties of a type-I Weyl semimetal driven by electron-electron interactions mediated by virtual phonons, particularly the feasibility of entering a hydrodynamic regime.
+Considering also the effects of of impurities and the absorption/emission of real phonons, electric and thermal conductivities are obtained.
 At temperatures $T$ above the Bloch-Gr\"uneisen temperature $T_\textrm{BG}$, virtual phonons behave similarly to real phonons, but the Lorenz ratio is modified by a constant prefactor dependent on the Fermi surface geometry.
-For temperatures below $T_\textrm{BG}$, processes that do not conserve chirality induce a $T^2$ dependence in the electric resistivity, opening a window where momentum-conserving interactions dominate transport signatures.
-We quantitatively discuss this hydrodynamic window and put it into context with recent experimental literature on the subject.
+For temperatures below $T_\textrm{BG}$, virtual phonons induce a $T^2$ dependence in the resistivities, opening a window where momentum-conserving interactions could dominate transport signatures.
+We find that the onset of such a hydrodynamic regime requires impurity scattering whose inverse relaxation time is one or two orders of magnitude smaller than realistic values, depending on the electron-phonon coupling strength.